 - comprehensive information and advice on the UCAS website

-- the Lifepilot HE Skills Map to help you think about your experiences, skills, abilities and achievements
+- the Lifepilot HE Skills Map tool to help you think about your experiences, skills, abilities and achievements

 - from the student community through The Student Room

-- advisers from the National Careers Service
+- advice from the National Careers Service

 - Extra – if you have used all five choices and are not holding any offers, you can add another choice using Extra.